xcuadrado/api/README.md

 The response always includes the data identified through the parent_id.
 If there are no children for a category, children must be empty.
 This way EASYMARKETING can recursively fetch your category tree.
-The extraction starts with the root category id provided along with the API endpoints in the Easymarketing dashboard.
+The extraction starts with the root category id provided along with the API endpoints in the EASYMARKETING dashboard.

 The `children` array must contain the ids of the category's children.
 The type of these ids can be `Integer` or `String`.
 These ids will be used to recursively fetch all categories.